danifreflow/danifreflow/README.md

 ##  📫 How to reach me
- My email is jimyrax@gmail.com i normally answer there , but if i don't you can send me a DM
+ My email is d.fernandez@cirqlr.es i normally answer there , but if i don't you can send me a DM

 <!---
 danifreflow/danifreflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.